Stuycs-K/project03-final-10-calungsodr-hermanj/PROPOSAL.md

 Topics covered in class:

-Forking
+Forking:
 - Each player is a separate process.
 The main process will fork to allow multiple players to join and play simultaneously (on different terminal windows).

-Working with files
+Working with files:
 - Questions and answers will be held on files, one file per topic.
 - Questions will follow with a colon before the answer, and each Q&A set will be separated by a line break.
 - Formatting: “What is 5+5? : 10”, “What is the capital of the Philippines? : Manila”

-Allocating memory
+Allocating memory:
 - Memory will be allocated to store player names, scores, and question/answer text.

-Shared memory
+Shared memory:
 - The current question player scores will be tracked with shared memory to keep each process synchronized.

-Pipes
+Pipes:
 - Pipes will allow the host (main process) and players (child processes) to communicate by sending and receiving questions and answers.

-Semaphores
+Semaphores:
 - Similar to lab 13, semaphores will be used to control access to the shared memory.
 Only one player will be allowed to answer a question at a time.